dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 .. include:: /_rst_includes/tip-copy.rst

-Although we recommend using Conda for managing packages and environments due to its comprehensive features and easy dependency management, `pip <pypi-org_>`_ remains a valuable tool, especially when certain packages are not yet available or up-to-date in Conda.
+Although we recommend using Conda for managing packages and environments due to its comprehensive features and dependency management, `pip <pypi-org_>`_ remains a valuable tool, especially when certain packages are not yet available or up-to-date in Conda.

 `pip <pypi-org_>`_ is the *de-facto* standard tool for installing, upgrading, and maintaining Python packages.
 It simplifies the management of package dependencies and supports installation in global or virtual environments. ``pip`` also handles package versioning to prevent compatibility issues.
-As a fundamental tool for any Python developer, ``pip`` is essentially an easy-to-use tool for managing your Python packages.
+As a fundamental tool for any Python developer, ``pip`` is essentially a tool for managing your Python packages.
 It also has extensive `documentation <pip-org_>`_.

 ``pip`` comes with most Python installations, including Conda.